junxit/us-congress-bills-116/metadata.md

 - 2020-09-22 — On passage Passed without objection. (text of amendment in the nature of a substitute: CR H4707-4708)
 - 2020-09-22 — Passed/agreed to in House: On passage Passed without objection.
 - 2020-09-22 — The title of the measure was amended.
 Agreed to without objection.
+- 2020-09-23 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.